Speed and Agility Assessments for Basketball Players

 • Footwork: Intricate foot movements, often in combination with pivots and jumps, used to create space for shots, passes, and rebounds.

-See also How To Improve Your Speed In Basketball
+See also Boost Your Basketball Footwork Speed

 The Importance of Speed and Agility Assessments